-- 21. On March 23, 2017, claimant's parent's informed ACRC that Ride to Walk required that claimant be reevaluated prior to being reinstated for services, which would cost "about \$175."
-ACRC responded by asking claimant's parents to specify the basis for the reevaluation and to clarify why the evaluation was not covered as overhead in the same manner as prior assessments and evaluation.
-Claimant subsequently submitted an invoice to ACRC seeking reimbursement for a reevaluation performed by Ride to Walk for \$145. - 22.
-On March 24, 2017, Dr. Corn prepared a Ride to Walk reevaluation report regarding claimant's progress in this report.
+- 23. On March 23, 2017, claimant's parent's informed ACRC that Ride to Walk required that claimant be reevaluated prior to being reinstated for services.
+ACRC responded by asking claimant's parents to specify the basis for the reevaluation. - 24.
+On March 24, 2017, Dr. Corn prepared a Ride to Walk reevaluation report regarding claimant's progress.
 The report specifies that claimant made many significant gains in functional control since engaging in the Ride to Walk program.
-Claimant grew significantly during this time and could not maintain good upright posture, and ambulated on poorly aligned feet and ankles, which caused her to walk with a crouched gait pattern, her postural tone in her trunk decreased and her strength in her lower extremities became weakened. - 23.
+Claimant grew significantly during this time and could not maintain good upright posture, and ambulated on poorly aligned feet and ankles, which caused her to walk with a crouched gait pattern, her postural tone in her trunk decreased and her strength in her lower extremities became weakened. - 25.
 Dr. Corn prepared another evaluation on October 27, 2017, which reflects that claimant was able to passively flex and extend both hips and knees, and that her strength was "fair to good" in both lower extremities.
-The report reflects that claimant was able to achieve "good standing alignment" but lacked endurance and focus.
-The report indicates that claimant could stand and ambulate in her walker in "fair to good" upright posture and was able to achieve and maintain spine, hip and knee extension for a few steps.
+The report reflects that claimant achieved "good standing alignment" but lacked endurance and focus.
+The report indicates that claimant could stand and ambulate in her walker in "fair to good" upright posture and achieved and maintained spine, hip, and knee extension for a few steps.
 Dr. Corn noted that this alignment and control was not possible when claimant initially returned after surgery, and resulted from beneficial activities performed by clients while riding, including sidestepping up or down a ramp, mounting and dismounting the horse, throwing beanbags, placing of hoops on different objects, all while receiving tactile and verbal reminders for keeping her mouth closed.
 The report specifies that each of claimant's previous goals related to increasing strength of trunk and extremities, improving balance, maintaining and increasing passive range of motion of hips and knee joints, and strengthening hamstrings and glutes bilaterally were all accomplished.
 Dr. Corn concluded this report by stating she was encouraged with claimant's progress and that claimant "absolutely loves" riding, and is willing to stretch, strengthen, and work very hard while enjoying herself on the horse.